 Plugins bring sampling to the DAW environment in an affordable, user-friendly way.
 These 3 examples each have a different focus, so we can get a brief look at what’s out there:

-Togu Audio Line Sampler
+Togu Audio Line TAL-Sampler

-Unique features: Sounds incredibly convincing.
+- Unique features: Sounds incredibly convincing.
 Great built-in FX.

-Cons: Vintage-style interface might be a little ‘clunky’ for some.
+- Cons: Vintage-style interface might be a little ‘clunky’ for some.

 If you make your music exclusively using samples, a standard DAW sampler might not be enough.
 Geist2 is a sample-based sound environment and sequencer for your DAW, giving you new sound design capabilities.
 Creatively, it also offers features for loop creation and arrangement, making it a powerful tool in your production process.

-Unique features: Complete solution for sample-based sound creation, amazing sound library.
+- Unique features: Complete solution for sample-based sound creation, amazing sound library.

-Cons: A little involved and feature-heavy, too ‘electronic’ maybe?
+- Cons: A little involved and feature-heavy, too ‘electronic’ maybe?

 Old enough to be considered vintage by modern standards, the EXS24 was widely used in studios long before Apple acquired Emagic.
 Dated as it may be, it still provides total creative control over the sample-based sound creation process.
 The EXS is still a high-quality sounding instrument with a number of features that aren’t available on most other hardware or software samplers.

-Unique features: Extensive modulation matrix, compatibility with other hardware and software.
+- Unique features: Extensive modulation matrix, compatibility with other hardware and software.

-Cons: Discontinued after Logic Pro 10.4.8, dated interface, Mac only.
+- Cons: Discontinued after Logic Pro 10.4.8, dated interface, Mac only.

-From the pioneering days of the 1980s, the more studio-bound beasts from Synclavier, Fairlight and EMU-Systems have evolved into hand-luggage-friendly instruments with huge potential.
+From the pioneering days of the 1980s, the more studio-bound beasts from Synclavier, Fairlight, and E-mu Systems have evolved into hand-luggage-friendly instruments with huge potential.
 Here are 3 sampling instruments extensively used today:

-The RC-505 is the standard for loop-based music performance in any genre.
+The RC-505 MKII is the standard for loop-based music performance in any genre.
 With its highly intuitive layout and great FX and connectivity options, it’s no wonder loop artists often own 2 of them.
-It’s great tool for those seeking a break from the creative constraints of using a mouse.
+It’s a great tool for those seeking a break from the creative constraints of using a mouse.

-Unique features: Performer-orientated layout, great onboard FX, built-in audio interface.
+- Unique features: Performer-orientated layout, great onboard FX, built-in audio interface.

 Those from the Eurorack dimension will be familiar with the intrepid creations of 1010music.
 The Blackbox offers a boutique sampling solution in a neat lightweight package.
-Although, the 599 Euro price tag may be a bit high for what equates to a musical sketch pad.
+Although, the price tag may be a bit high for what equates to a musical sketch pad.

-Unique features: Compact, touchscreen interface.
+- Unique features: Compact, touchscreen interface.

-Cons: Expensive, processing and sequencer not as developed as one would expect.
+- Cons: Expensive, processing and sequencer not as developed as one would expect.

 At the heart of most DAW-less electronic music setups, both live and in studio, you’ll find the Octatrack.
 It’s an outstanding sequencer with multiple modes of operation, and the ability to send 8 tracks of MIDI – so it’s no wonder artists often refer to it as “the brain”.
 The workflow might be too involved for some, however, so the Digitakt or Model: Samples might be better introductions to the Elektron family.

-Unique features: Advanced sequencer, live-focused sampling and looping.
+- Unique features: Advanced sequencer, live-focused sampling, and looping.